Dental Crowns and Bridges in Royal Oak

 What Are Dental Crowns?

+A crown (also sometimes referred to as a “cap”) is an artificial tooth that is placed over the top of the natural tooth structure.
+Crowns are shaped like real teeth.
+Dr. Chalasani meticulously matches the dental crown to fit perfectly with the opposing teeth for ideal chewing function.
 In the past, crowns were often made of metals including stainless steel and gold.
+While durable, metal crowns would stand out and leave a mark on the smile.
 While ceramic-fused-to-metal crowns were an aesthetic improvement, they tended to leave a dark gray mark at the gumline that gave away the fact that you’d had dental work done.

 To place a crown, we will shape your tooth so that the crown fits over it snugly and securely.
-The next step will be taking impressions of your teeth to send to the lab we use to craft our prosthetics.
-If necessary, we’ll fit a temporary crown over your shaped tooth to protect it and reduce sensitivity.
-Once your crown is complete, we’ll remove the temporary crown and place the permanent crown.
-We’ll check the fit and make sure that everything is perfect before we send you on your way.
+The next step will be taking impressions of your teeth to send to the lab we use to craft our dental crowns and bridges.
+A precise shade will allow our dental lab to create a dental crown that complements your smile.
+The color and shading will look incredibly natural and realistic, so that your dentistry enhances, rather than takes away from, your smile.

-What Are Bridges?
+What Are Dental Bridges?

 Once placed, bridges and crowns become a permanent part of your mouth, and you’ll care for them exactly as you would for your own natural teeth.
 Continue to brush and floss your teeth as directed by Dr. Chalasani and your dental hygienist and visit us twice a year for regular cleanings and examinations.